Login

 The Hospitals of Lochaber

-Until the 20th century, the rugged mountain terrain of the Lochaber area, combined with the subsistence economy of many of its inhabitants, ensured that access to medical care was often problematic.
+Until the 20th century, the rugged mountain terrain of the Lochaber area, combined with the subsistence economy of many of its inhabitants, ensured that access to medical care was often problematic (more details here).
 However, the generosity of local solicitor Andrew Belford saw the Belford Hospital (above) established in 1865 at Fort William.
 It was a substantial building which included fever wards and a commitment to admit maternity cases (many hospitals did not have this then).
 The only other general hospital in the area was the small one at Glengarry which acted only as a base for the district nurse.
 The very small St Joseph’s Hospital in Fort Augusts seems to have mainly catered for railway workers around 1900 and closed soon after.

 Industrial hospitals in a rural area seem paradoxical but the very rurality of Lochaber necessitated temporary remote hospitals during late 19th century railway building.
 In the 1890s, the new aluminium industry opened a small hospital at Foyer and later had temporary field hospitals near their dam building works.